 Agricultural inspection USDA / APHIS Pure seafood: unregulated.
 Breaded seafood with dairy/egg: regulated Keep original packaging and receipts

 International checked baggage gets thrown, compressed, and depressurized at altitude.
 Aluminum foil seals on conservas tins are not built for that environment.
-High-acidity Portuguese olive oil will permanently stain and scent clothing and electronics if a seal ruptures, so do not skip your packing strategy.
+Protecting them is a packing problem worth thinking through before you finalize your Portugal packing list — because how you organize the bag determines whether the tins survive the flight.

-• The Shoe Fortress Method: Double-bag every tin in heavy-duty zip-seal plastic bags, wrap them in dense clothing like used socks or worn pajamas, then pack the bundles tightly inside your footwear.
-The shoe walls absorb blunt-force trauma, while the plastic bags contain any olive oil that escapes.
+The Shoe Fortress Method works reliably: double-bag every tin in heavy-duty zip-seal plastic bags, wrap them in dense clothing like used socks or worn pajamas, then pack the bundles tightly inside your shoes.
+The shoe walls absorb blunt-force impact; the plastic bags contain anything that escapes.

 Pro Tip: Buy a small roll of stretch wrap at a Portuguese pharmacy before you pack.
-A few wraps of stretch film around the outside of the tin adds a second layer of leak protection for almost nothing.
+A few wraps of stretch film around the outside of the tin costs almost nothing and adds a second layer of leak protection that the zip-seal bag alone does not provide.

 portuguese canned fish the only guide with tsa rules 1

-Before you spend a cent, know this: O Mundo Fantástico da Sardinha Portuguesa is a tourist trap.
-It is visually spectacular, highly photogenic, and sells mid-tier fish in circus-themed novelty packaging at serious markups.
-It is designed entirely for Instagram, not for eating.
-The authentic conserveiras are quieter, older, and far less theatrical, which is exactly how you know they are the real thing.
+The best conservas in Lisbon come from three legitimate shops and one bar that doubles as a pantry — none of which overlap much with the tourist-facing retail you encounter while shopping in Lisbon generally.
+Before you spend anything, know this: O Mundo Fantástico da Sardinha Portuguesa is visually spectacular and sells mid-tier fish in circus-themed novelty packaging at serious markups.
+It is designed entirely for the photo, not for eating.
+The real conserveiras are quieter, older, and far less theatrical.

 1. Conserveira de Lisboa